Series Classes

 The best thing would be to reschedule to another available time that works for you.
 However, if you must cancel please write us at info@ballardclay.com for a refund or a credit for practice time.

-Canceling an appointment will not automatically refund the fees.
-We can refund or credit you for any unused practice time.
+Canceling an appointment will not automatically refund the fees you have to reach out for a credit.

 -